HA Sustainable Infrastructure Capital, Inc. research snapshot

 Industry trend

-HASI operates within a $4 trillion U.S. sustainable infrastructure investment opportunity between 2025 and 2050.
-The energy transition, electrification, grid modernization, and corporate decarbonization commitments create long-duration demand tailwinds, but the pace depends on interest rates, policy certainty, and technology costs.
+HASI operates within a multi-trillion-dollar U.S. sustainable infrastructure investment opportunity between 2025 and 2050.
+The energy transition, electrification, grid modernization, data center power demand, and corporate decarbonization commitments create long-duration demand tailwinds, but the pace depends on interest rates, policy certainty, and technology costs.

 Valuation and margin of safety

-At roughly 14.0x adjusted EPS with a 4.49% dividend yield, HASI trades below its historical multiple and offers a wider margin of safety than at the $44 high.
-The main risk is that adjusted EPS growth slows and the multiple contracts further if rates stay elevated.
+At roughly 12.7x 2026 consensus adjusted EPS of $2.99 with a 4.49% dividend yield, HASI trades below its historical multiple and well below the $44.13 high, offering a wider margin of safety than at the peak, but the stock already discounts a favorable rate and policy path.

 Source-backed data